grf5/f5_bigip_aws_gwlb/multi-nic/README.md

 }
 ```

+#### Client SSL Profile

+**OPTIONAL** If inspecting 443 traffic with the HTTPS_WAF_Listener virtual server, you'll need to create a client-ssl profile that specifies the cert, key and keychain for the FQDN in your environment.
+You can attach multiple

 #### Virtual Server Configuration

 By default, the BIG-IP forwards all traffic using the **forwarding_vs** virtual server.
 We'll create specific servers to HTTP traffic.